Nick-Sullivan/death-dice/README.md

 - order gamestate by join datetime
 - clean up logging
 - some browser tests have delays
+- flames for death dice
+- mr eleven first to roll, not first in list
+- death dice upgrade on 3 wins with two players
+- Airhorn people that take too long
+- 4 4 1 1 should be death dice
 (maybe) change hash keys so we can ConsistentRead the queries